kcg2015/lidar_ground_plane_and_obstacles_detections/README.md

 ![img](Python/figs/result_XY.gif)

-The repo also includes examples of using segementation and clustering results for vehicle tracking.
+The repo also includes examples of using segementation and clustering results, in combination with Kalman Filters (KF) for vehicle tracking applications, as shown in the following animation.

 ![img](Python/figs/lidar_2D_tracking.gif)

+## Python Implementation

+### Libraries and Files

 For the Python implementation, I use strawlab/python-pcl (https://github.com/strawlab/python-pcl), a small python binding to the point cloud library (PCL).
 As of August 2019, the majority of the wrapped APIs only work with `PointXYZ` point type.
 If the point type is of the format of `PointXYZI`, simple conversion is required, as shown in the following example.